Sergei Yushenkov: Investigation of Moscow theatre hostage crisis

-Assassination
+Death

-Sergei Yushenkov was shot dead near his house in Moscow on 17 April 2003, just hours after finally obtaining the registrations needed for his Liberal Russia party to participate in the December 2003 parliamentary elections in 55 regions.
-His last known public utterance was "Registration has been completed.".
+Yushenkov was shot and killed near his house in Moscow on 17 April 2003, just hours after finally obtaining the registrations needed for his Liberal Russia party to participate in the December 2003 parliamentary elections in 55 regions.
 Mikhail Trepashkin believed that Yushenkov was murdered because he was a leader of an opposition party that openly challenged the power of the FSB and Russian authorities.
-Moreover, Yushenkov promised voters an independent investigation of the Russian apartment bombings as a key issue of his election campaign (an interview of Trepashkin can be seen in director Andrei Nekrasov's documentary "Disbelief".
+Moreover, Yushenkov promised voters an independent investigation of the Russian apartment bombings as a key issue of his election campaign (an interview of Trepashkin can be seen in director Andrei Nekrasov's documentary "Disbelief").

-Just before his death, Sergei Yushenkov received threats from a high-ranking FSB general, Aleksander Mikhailov, according to Grigory Pasko.
+Just before his death, Yushenkov received threats from a high-ranking FSB general, Aleksander Mikhailov, according to Grigory Pasko.

 Investigation

-Four people have been convicted during a controversial trial for the murder of Sergei Yushenkov and are currently serving prison sentences.
-Most prominent among them is Mikhail Kodanev, a former co-chairman of the Liberal Russia party organized by Yushenkov himself.
-During the trial, Mikhail Kodanev strenuously claimed to be innocent.
+Four people were convicted of Yushenkov's murder and are currently serving prison sentences.
+Among them is Mikhail Kodanev, a former co-chairman of the Liberal Russia party organized by Yushenkov himself.
+During the trial, Kodanev strenuously claimed to be innocent.
 He later tried to commit suicide and was placed in the FSB's special Lefortovo prison.
 According to attorney Henry Reznick, Kodanev was convicted solely on the basis of the false testimony of another convicted suspect (Alexander Vinnik) who made a series of contradictory statements, including claims that Yushenkov was killed by the government.

 Critics also insisted that the political murders of two chairmen of the Liberal Russia party should have been considered as the same case in the court, which would make it clear that some of the suspects were wrongly accused.
-Some observers noted that Kodanev was relatively unknown in Russian politics until he was named to Yushenkov's party by Boris Berezovsky, ostensibly to make a mockery of Vladimir Putin (Kodanev was nicknamed "Putin" because he looks very much like the President).
-Some Russian media claimed that it was Boris Berezovsky who organized the murder of Sergei Yushenkov through his agent Mikhail Kodanev.
+Some observers noted that Kodanev was relatively unknown in Russian politics until he was named to Yushenkov's party by Boris Berezovsky, ostensibly to make a mockery of Vladimir Putin (Kodanev was nicknamed "Putin" because he resembled the President).
+Some Russian media claimed that it was Berezovsky who organized Yushenkov's murder through his agent Mikhail Kodanev.

-Former FSB officer Aleksander Litvinenko suggested that Sergei Yushenkov had been killed because he knew that FSB organized the Moscow theatre hostage crisis, consistent with a previous report by journalist Anna Politkovskaya.
+Former FSB officer Aleksander Litvinenko suggested that Yushenkov had been killed because he knew that FSB organized the Moscow theatre hostage crisis, consistent with a previous report by journalist Anna Politkovskaya.